Wakogma/Wakogma/README.md

  </summary>
- <sub>i like solitude and chatting, im nice so don't be scared to</sub>
+ <sub>i like solitude and chatting, im chillaxed so don't be scared to</sub>

 <sup>approach or sit with me.
 Let's treat each other with respect 👍</sup>